 - Get to know your housemates and other students on your course.

 - Join clubs and societies that share your interests – think about volunteering too.

 Missing home?
-Don't worry – lots of students go through this.
+Don't worry – most students go through this!

 - It's a massive change, but try to get involved with campus life and keep busy.